phishingclub/phishingclub/README.md

 - **Included Templates** - Comes with example templates covering common phishing scenarios that you can import and customize

-### Resources & Learning
-- [**HTML QR Codes in Phishing Emails**](https://www.linkedin.com/feed/update/urn:li:activity:7327787503921336320/) - Example of using a QR code in a phishing email.
-The QR code is made from HTML with inline styling.
-- [**Setting up a domain with a website including a 404 page**](https://www.linkedin.com/feed/update/urn:li:activity:7328132395189067777) - Setup a domain with auto TLS with website content and 404 page.
-- [**Custom delivery with rich pasting into 3. party**](https://www.linkedin.com/feed/update/urn:li:activity:7329121654842830849) - Custom lure delivery via. rich pasting into 3. party providers like gmail.
-- [**Using multi-page phishing flow**](https://www.linkedin.com/feed/update/urn:li:activity:7329454798959808512) - Setting up a mutli page phishing flow.
-Great for both red team operations and simulations with training.
-- [**Delivery using external API instead of SMTP**](https://www.linkedin.com/feed/update/urn:li:activity:7329565689025900544) - Example of how to use the API delivery.
-Makes it possible to deliver anywhere.

 ## Development Setup